anquanscan/sec-tools/README.md

 [K-Pots](https://github.com/kaotickj/K-Pots): KPots is a simple honeypots system to capture and log traffic to specified ports.
 Requires Netcat for monitoring and IPTables for banning.
 Requires dig for filtering out your own ip address.
 (Note: I will be adding alternatives in a later realease, but for now, just install dig.)
 [owncraft](https://github.com/thelikes/owncraft): offensive notes & resources
 [inumaki](https://github.com/cr-0w/inumaki): 🚩🐺  shell generator for CTFs!
 [JabberJaw](https://github.com/Nwqda/JabberJaw): With JabberJaw, convert any OpenWrt compatible device in Hak5 Shark Jack and make your own portable network attack device.
 (Shark Jack DIY).
+[effective-shell](https://github.com/dwmkerr/effective-shell): Text, samples and website for my 'Effective Shell' series.